jazoomi/Under_Cover/README.md

 8. user can enter their name to add their score will be displayed on the leaderbored

-10. shows a small prompt of congratulation when they win a round
+10. shows a small prompt of congratulation when they win a round.

 11. shows a deafeat when the user loses " You lose!"